 - Prepare a Pitch Deck: Your pitch deck should be brief but persuasive, demonstrating why your business is the solution to a market need, and whether your business fits well within that market, how your business will function, and evidence it currently serves as one.

 - Network with Investors: It is important to also warm up contacts with potential investors as early as possible.
 Go out to the next pitch event, find your startup peers, acquaint yourself with investors in your niche.
 The more you come closer to them, the better the probabilities are that you’ll be able to attract the right seed investors.
+Sometimes it is needed to take startup valuation services before contacting investors to outline specific strong points of your venture and prepare definite message for them.

 If you do these things and indeed the steps articulate here, you’ll be in an even better position to look for seed capital and therefore pilot a startup in success.